 The Public Initiatives Development Corporation (PIDC) was formed in May of 2002 to develop affordable housing on the Agency's behalf.
 On November 12, 2004, PIDC and Wincopin Circle, LLLP formed a limited partnership, Plaza Apartments Associates, L.P. (the partnership).
 PIDC is the managing general partner and owns a 0.01% interest in the partnership.
 Wincopin Circle, LLLP is a limited partner and owns a 99.99% interest.
 Wincopin Circle, LLLP transferred its interest in the Partnership to the Housing Outreach Fund XL Limited Partnership, effective December 24, 2004.
 The Partnership completed construction of a 106-unit affordable housing project in the South of Market project area in January 2006.
 As of June 30, 2007, 100% of the units were leased.
-The Agency reports the investment in the Partnership under the equity method, based on the value of the assets and liabilities transferred to the Partnership.
+The Agency reports the investment in the Partnership.